S.Korea considers vaccinating workers at major companies

-The labour ministry has sent letters to companies including Samsung Electronics Co Ltd (005930.KS), SK Hynix Inc (000660.KS) and LG Electronics Inc (066570.KS) seeking information on their COVID-19 vaccination needs, the Maeil Business Newspaper reported on Wednesday, citing government and industry sources.
+The labour ministry has sent letters to companies including Samsung Electronics Co Ltd, SK Hynix Inc and LG Electronics Inc seeking information on their COVID-19 vaccination needs, the Maeil Business Newspaper reported on Wednesday, citing government and industry sources.

 The KDCA and labour ministry said they were discussing such options with government agencies but no specifics had been decided.